-The Commission has four working groups: Adaptation & Response, Education, Communication, & Outreach, Mitigation, and Scientific & Technology.
+The Commission has four working groups: Adaptation & Response, Education, Communication, & Outreach, Mitigation, and Science & Technology.
 These working groups are required to develop work plans that are updated annually.
 There are Chairs of these working groups that set the meeting schedule and meeting agendas.
-Working group Chairs, members, and technical advisors are named by the Chair of the MCCC with advising from staff and commissioners.
-Every effort is made to have a balance of stakeholder perspectives represented on the working groups.

 Information flows from the working groups to the Steering Committee for approval.
 Chairs for the working groups report to the Steering Committee and then to the full Commission.
-Working group Chairs give reports at each Steering Committee meeting and in turn share information from other working groups with their own membership.